mwdchang/archmage-reimagined/README.md

 ## Archmage Reimagined
 Archmage Reimagined is both a modern take and a re-imagination of the  classic online MMORPG game "Archmage: Reincarnation from Hell".

 Archmage was a rich and complex game enjoyed by those who likes deep strategy games.
 However, it is not easy to play, especialy for new players and those with limited time.
-This project will try tp address these limitations and introduce new ideas to keep the game fresh.
+This project will address these limitations and introduce new ideas to keep the game fresh.

-### News
-We are building out version 0.1, please see the project [roadmap](./docs/roadmap.md)

-- October 2023: Finished "version-0", functional core mechanics, some units and spells added for testing.

 ### Development
 You will need to meet the following prerequisites